hybridgroup/cylon-intel-iot-analytics/README.markdown

 }).start();
 ```

-That's it, with that you should be able to create devices and components, add components to a device,
+That's it!
+With that, you should be able to create devices and components, add components to a device,
 and submit/retrieve data from a device component.

 Now you're ready to hook up Cylon.JS to the Intel IoT Analytics network!